-Dental assistants set up equipment and materials, and assist the dentist during dental procedures.
-Following dental care, dental assistants instruct patients on postoperative measures and optimization of at home oral hygiene.
+They set up equipment and materials, and assist the dentist during dental procedures.
+Following dental care, they instruct patients on postoperative measures and optimization of at home oral hygiene.

-Formerly, many dental assistants underwent on-the-job training in order to learn their functions within the office.
+Formerly, many employees in this role underwent on-the-job training in order to learn their functions within the office.
 Now, formal education carries more weight in the industry.

-Many states require dental assistants to obtain specific certification, available only to those who have graduated from an accredited dental assistant program.
+Many states require them to obtain specific certification, available only to those who have graduated from an accredited training program.

 A dental assisting program generally lasts one year, and results in a certificate or diploma.
-A 2 year dental assisting program at a junior or community college leads to an associate degree.
+A 2 year program at a junior or community college leads to an associate degree.

-Important to note is that not every dental assisting school or program is equal.
+It is important to note that not every dentist assisting school or program is equal.
 Each may grant adequate preparation, but not all have received the stamp of approval from a national accrediting body.

-The Commission on Dental Accreditation (CODA) is responsible for approving a dental assisting program.
+The Commission on Dental Accreditation (CODA) is responsible for approving a each of these program.
 Graduates of CODA approved programs are eligible to become a Certified Dental Assistant (CDA) by successfully passing an exam administered by the Dental Assisting National Board (DANB).

 Certified vs. Registered